 - In the original FDS version of Super Mario Bros.: The Lost Levels, World 1-2 had pits of water (if Mario/Luigi fell into these, he will drown) both at the very beginning and in the Warp Zone to World 4.
 However, in the SNES remake, the pit of water at the beginning is emptied out, and the pits of water in World 4's warp area are replaced with pits of lava.

-- The Demon Ruins and Lost Izalith in Dark Souls does this.
-They Demon Ruins is at most 50 feet underground. mind you, it is heavily hinted that all the lava comes from the flame of chaos.
+- The Demon Ruins and Lost Izalith in Dark Souls do this.
+Mind you, it is heavily hinted that all the lava comes from the flame of chaos.

 - In Minecraft, due to the randomly-generated nature of the game, it's fully possible to encounter an NPC town with a cavern full of lava just underneath or an open lava lake right next to it.